-[00:37:14.9] Shari Rabin: Yeah.
-That last part is hard to know for sure.
-And in terms of proportionality, Jews tended to enslave, roughly, in proportion to their size of the population, which was very small, even in urban centers.
+[00:37:39.9] Shari Rabin: Yeah, that last part is hard to know for sure.
+And in terms of proportionality, Jews tended to enslave roughly in proportion to their size of the population, which was very small, even in urban centers.
 This has remained a very small population.
 And so their patterns of slaveholding were consistent with their amount of the population.
-But yeah, there are certainly a lot of Jews, especially those like I mentioned, from South Carolina, those who'd been in the US for several generations.
-And one metric of this is, when the war breaks out, who volunteers?
+But yeah, so there are certainly a lot of Jews, especially those like I mentioned from South Carolina, those who'd been in the U.S. for several generations, and you know, one metric of this is, you know, when the war breaks out, who volunteers?
 Who enlists?
-And so, there certainly are Jews amongst those early soldiers in the Confederate Army.
-And more, then, later are conscripted, after the Confederacy needs to conscript soldiers in order to fill their army.
-So, more participate then.
-Others, they're...
-Not everybody is onboard.
-Some people leave the South and go to the North to wait out the war because they don't want to fight.
-Others participate in the war in other ways.
-And some seem to have been, from some documents that I found, seem to have been, 'reluctant Confederates,' we might call them.
-And this is a set of documents I found, that is from people who were not granted the automatic amnesty that President Johnson offered to Southerners after the end of the war, after Appomattox.
+And so there's certainly are Jews amongst those early soldiers in the Confederate army, and more than later are conscripted after the Confederacy is, you know, needs to conscript soldiers in order to fill their army, so more participate then others, but not everybody is on board.
+Some people leave the South and, you know, go to the north to kind of wait out the war 'cause they don't want to, to fight.

-[00:39:00.0] Shari Rabin: There was certain categories of Southerners who had to write him letters specifically requesting the return of their citizenship.
-It's a fascinating set of documents, well known to Southern historians.
-But to my knowledge, nobody has noticed the Jews in there before.
-You have to be looking for these particular people because it doesn't mention their Jewish identity.
-And it's a sour space that only exists for former Confederates.
-And some of them, there's Benjamin Mordecai, who's a prominent supporter of secession.
+[00:38:53.6] Shari Rabin: Others, you know, participate in the war in, in other ways.
+And some seem to have been, from some documents that I found, seem to have been reluctant Confederates, we might call them.
+And this is a set of documents I found that is from people who were not granted the automatic amnesty that President Johnson offered to Southerners after the end of the war, after Appomattox.
+There was certain categories of Southerners who had to write him letters, specifically requesting the return of their citizenship.
+It's a fascinating set of documents, well known to outhern historians.
+But to my knowledge, nobody has kind of noticed the Jews in there before you have to be looking for these particular people, 'cause it doesn't mention their Jewish identity and it's a source base that only exists for former Confederates.
+And some of them, you know, there's Benjamin Mordecai, who's a prominent supporter of secession.
 He donates \$10,000 to the Confederacy very, very early on.
 He writes a letter to Johnson and just says, "I was raised in the South.
 My sympathies were with the South.
 I'm a son of South Carolina.
 That's that."
-Johnson was known to be generous with amnesty.
-So as long as you wrote the letter, you would get your citizenship rights back.
-So Benjamin Mordecai says, "I supported the secession.
-That's that."
-But there's other letters which reveal a lot more ambivalence.
+Johnson was known to be sort of generous with the, with amnesty.
+So sort of, as long as you wrote the letter, you would get your citizenship rights back.
+So Benjamin Mordecai says, you know, "I support this, the secession, that's that."